radical-cybertools/radical.repex.at/docs/source/pages/multidimexamples.rst

 In comparison to REMD simulaiton input files used previously, this file has the following additional parameters:

- - ``input.dim`` - under this key must be specified parameters and names of individual dimensions for all multi-dimensional REMD simulations.
+ - ``dim.input`` - under this key must be specified parameters and names of individual dimensions for all multi-dimensional REMD simulations.

  - ``umbrella_sampling_1`` - indicates that first dimension is Umbrella potential